Major: MathematicsYear of Service: 2016Award: President’s Volunteer Service Award, Silver

 We tend to get caught up with our own struggles and fail to recognize that many others are going through issues of their own--inside and outside of the classroom.
 Helping others allowed me to create a sense of solidarity with those around me as I gained interpersonal relations through those I helped.
 With this, I learned that everyone's life is filled with his or her own stories and obstacles.
 Involving myself in this program made me realize I want to dedicate my life to helping others.
 There are a lot of people who are suffering through minor and major struggles.
 Whether it be a mathematical problem or not, I want to do what I can to contribute to the well being of others.
 Ralph Waldo Emerson once said, "To have known even one life has breathed easier because you have lived.
 This is to have succeeded."
 I am thankful to have been apart of such a great program that has allowed me to do just that.

-Date of Service: Spring 2014I was introduced to the Service-Learning Center at EVC by Professor Marjorie Clark.
+Year of Service: 2014I was introduced to the Service-Learning Center at EVC by Professor Marjorie Clark.
 I was actually taking her Women's Psychology class at the time.
 Professor Clark being the Service-Learning Coordinator assigned Service-Learning as a major assignment to the class.
 At first I was hesitant about the fact that I had to do this assignment, mainly because I already had school, work, and other things on my plate.

 The major that I had in mind at the time was Psychology.
 So I shopped around online seeking for different volunteer opportunities that were related to Psychology.
 I came across the Bill Wilson Center's "Contact Cares Program."
 The contact cares program offers a 24/7 Crisis Hotline.
 I loved the idea of being a so called, "Crisis Counselor," so I ended up volunteering there.
 My one year contract expired in March 2014, but I will continue to volunteer my hours for as long as I can.
 And the great thing is that I will receive a great recommendation letter toward then end of my service.